katiehahm/lab_analysis/Gait analysis Matlab/Readme.txt

 	section 1 looks at direct plotting to observe clustering Deletes differences datapoint if the value is > 2x mean step time bc this is outlier

+manual_fix_fsr/pcb/mocap.m (11/5/21)
+	takes in wrong and right arrays and corrects the features manually change values based on the plots

+fixing_subj3_fsr_insole.m (11/5/21)
+	use this file when fsr conversion failed and need to convert csv file to mat file

 Data
 ===============================================
 Hammering: 9/30